adonisdario/data-science/best-gk-2023-24/readme.md

 Donnarumma, Sommer, Di Gregorio and Samba appears at the top 10 list of both Save% and Goals Avoided.
 And by looking at the chart, they appear over the trendline;

-Despite playing 71% of the available games, for having the top Save%, the most Goals Avoided and especially the high volume of saves, Donnarumma stood out as the best goalkeeper from the top5 leagues.
+Despite playing 71% of the available games, for having the top Save%, the most Goals Avoided and especially the high volume of saves, **G. Donnarumma** stood out as the best goalkeeper from the top5 leagues.

 ------